sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 Examples
 ====

-The following example shows extracting fields repeatedly from a section containing a list of claims.
+The following example shows extracting fields repeatedly from a section containing a list of claims:

+- It captures  Sept and Oct claims by specifying a section collection range that starts with the first instance of "claim number" and ends with "november".

+- It excludes from each section intervening text that isn't part of a section but that does repeat (`monthly_number_unprocessed_claims`) using a "range:stop" parameter.
+Instead, it captures this info using  match:all.

 **Config**